 Snake behaviour varies depending on the species.
-Snakes can see, but not particularly well and it is definitely not the strongest of their senses, however most do see very well over short distances.
+Snakes can see, but not particularly well and it is definitely not the strongest of their senses, however, most do see very well over short distances.
 Snakes hear with their inner ear by picking up vibrations from the ground; this is why loud stomping can alarm a snake.
 Snakes also use their sense of smell with their forked tongue, rather than smelling an odour, a snake will taste the odour in the air.

-Most snakes breed by laying eggs and their young hatch from these eggs, however there are some species of snakes that carry and give birth to their young.
+Most snakes breed by laying eggs and their young hatch from these eggs, however, there are some species of snakes that carry and give birth to their young.

 Tips when you encounter a snake

-- Do not stomp your foot near the snake as this can cause the snake to attack.
+- Do not approach or aggravate the snake in any way.
+Do not attempt to pick up or catch the snake or keep it as a pet.
+Do not stomp your foot near the snake as this can cause the snake to attack.